Some things change – like the weather, the stock market, your work circumstances, or your family needs at any given point in time.

-The truth is, true career satisfaction requires careful thought and planning, not just luck.
+The truth is, finding career opportunity, especially in tricky economic times, requires careful thought and planning, not just luck.

 Many people also think that going back to school is a good way to discover new career interests.
 Although that may be true, school is a very expensive way to explore new interests.